operasoftware/devopera/_extensions/removing-browsing-data.md

 	{
 		"name": "My extension",
 		"permissions": [
-			"browsingData",
+			"browsingData"
 		]
 	}

 ## Usage

-The simplest use-case for the [chrome.browsingData API](https://developer.chrome.com/extensions/browsingData) is a a time-based mechanism for clearing a user’s browsing data.
+The simplest use-case for the [`chrome.browsingData` API](https://developer.chrome.com/extensions/browsingData) is a a time-based mechanism for clearing a user’s browsing data.
 Your code should provide a timestamp which indicates the historical date after which the user’s browsing data should be removed.
 This timestamp is formatted as the number of milliseconds since the Unix epoch (which can be retrieved from a JavaScript `Date` object via the `getTime` method).

 For example, to clear all of a user’s browsing data from the last week, you might write code as follows: